-Myanmar (Burma) is amazing.
-This country of 60 million is rapidly emerging from more than 50 years of military dictatorship, blossoming into as worthy a stop as its popular neighbors.
+Myanmar (Burma) is simply amazing.
+This country of 55 million is rapidly emerging from more than 50 years of military dictatorship, blossoming into as worthy a stop as its popular neighbors.
 The people are more than friendly; they're thrilled to have tourists after being closed off to the West for so long.
 And it's safe; you won't constantly need to feel for your purse or hold your jewelry tightly.

 is a country straddling two worlds—Wi-Fi has arrived, but just 10% of the population has a mobile phone.
 There are pristine 12th-century pagodas and beautiful beaux arts buildings, though how long they'll be preserved remains to be seen, which makes now the time to go.
 A note about this guide: it is impossible to go to Myanmar and not indirectly give money to the government; the airlines and many of the better hotels are connected to the government.
 We encourage travelers to do their best to support independent businesses.